LilithTundrus/e621-API-Docs/README.md

 e621 is currently changing their API standards.
 I'll be updating this as changes come in.
 This repo needs some updates for sure.

+Changes

+There are several changes to the API:

+    The URLs, paths and returned fields have changed.
+    When updating posts, PATCH is used instead of POST.
+    When removing favorites/votes/etc posts, DELETE is used instead of POST.
+    The login parameters are now login for your username and api_key for the API key.
+    You can also login with HTTP Basic Auth, which should be used instead of putting the login parameters in the URL of GET requests.

 ## :label: About

 _"e621 offers a simple API to make scripting easy.
 All you need is a way to GET and POST to URLs.
 The ability to parse JSON or XML responses is nice, but not critical.
 The simplicity of the API means you can write scripts using JavaScript, Perl, Python, Ruby, even shell languages like bash or tcsh."_